 MSC is Italy's largest privately owned cruise line and it operates four traditional cruiseliners.
 Melody offers special facilities for children.
 There is a special children's area with paddling pool.
 During the school holidays there are special staff onboard purely to look after young children, arrange entertainment etc.

-P & O With up to eight cruises from UK a month from and cruises ranging from four days to over three weeks, P&O offers a vast array of itineraries encompassing the Mediterranean, Baltic's, Atlantic Islands, Canary Islands and Norwegian Fjords.
+P & O with up to eight cruises from UK a month and cruises ranging from four days to over three weeks, P&O offers a vast array of itineraries encompassing the Mediterranean, Baltic's, Atlantic Islands, Canary Islands and Norwegian Fjords.
 With P&O's Family Savers and Family Savers Plus offers, children can benefit from discounts of up to 90 per cent.

 Princess Cruises To make a family cruise package easier than ever, children can now travel aboard all Princess ships in the Caribbean and Alaska from the age of six months, with youngsters over twelve months old being welcomed on cruises in Europe and 18 month olds on voyages to more exotic destinations.
 All nine Princess ships can cater for junior cruisers, while the three newest 'Grand Class' superliners offer fully equipped children's facilities.